Measuring the Driving Forces of Predictive Performance: Application to Credit Scoring

-The XPER framework is based on Shapley values (\cite{Shapley_1953}).
-While the latter decomposes a \textit{payoff} among \textit{players} in a \textit{game}, XPER values decomposes a \textit{performance metric} (e.g., AUC, $R^2$) among \textit{features} in a \textit{model}.
-More precisely, XPER breaks down the difference between a performance metric and a benchmark value among the various features of the model.
+The XPER framework is based on Shapley values \citep{Shapley_1953}.
+While Shapley values decompose a \textit{payoff} among \textit{players} in a \textit{game}, XPER values decompose a \textit{performance metric} among \textit{features} in a \textit{model}.
+More precisely, our method breaks down the difference between a performance metric and a benchmark value among the various features of the model.
 Formally, an XPER value is defined as the weighted average marginal contribution of a given feature to a performance metric, obtained in a set of coalitions of other features.
-For instance, evaluating the XPER value of $x_{1}$ in a three-feature model implies to assess the incremental performance due to $x_{1}$ by successively considering four subsets or coalitions of features: one coalition including no features, only $x_{2}$, only $x_{3}$, and both $x_{2}$ and $x_{3}$.
+For instance, evaluating the XPER value of $x_{1}$ in a three-feature model implies to assess the incremental performance due to $x_{1}$ by successively considering four subsets or coalitions of features: one coalition including no features, another coalition only $x_{2}$, another one only $x_{3}$, and a last coalition including both $x_{2}$ and $x_{3}$.